Journey to Pascha

 Have the groups work on spelling out the names and words in each envelope, arranging the squares in order on the workspace.
 Walk around among the groups and give help

 (especially with spelling) as needed.
-As students work out the words and names, they should be able to write sentences using each name or word, and the sentences should describe(in order) the events we remember on Lazarus Saturday and Palm Sunday.
+As students work out the words and names, they should be able to write sentences using each name or word, and the sentences should describe (in order) the events we remember on Lazarus Saturday and Palm Sunday.
 Let students work from memory, only reviewing the story from the Bible if they need to.
+(Have a Bible open to John 11, for students to consult only after trying to complete the activity from memory.)
 You may want to make the activity a contest to see which group can be first to spell out the words in the bags and write correct sentences.
-(The sentences should contain the following basic facts and chronology, though students may write them differently, and may compose more or fewer sentences):
+(The sentences should contain the following basic facts and chronology, though students may write them differently, and may compose more or fewer sentences.
+So long as the basic facts are presented, the sentences students create may vary quite a bit):

 Lazarus, the brother of Martha and Mary, had died.

-Jesus raised His friend Lazarus from the dead.
+Jesus raised Lazarus from the dead.

 The people welcomed Jesus by waving palms and cheering.